symlex/di-microkernel/README.md

 }
 ```

-Creating a kernel instance and calling run() is enough to start an application:
+Creating a kernel instance and calling run() is enough to start your application:

 ```php
 #!/usr/bin/env php